MalikMAlna/CS250_8-2_Portfolio/README.md

 - How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

 In my current role as a software developer, we mostly use some weird combination of waterfall and agile with mixed results at best.
-I would personally prefer to adopt more agile practices such as estimation meetings for features, an actual sprint that we try to follow over a period of a week and a half to two weeks, a sprint retrospective meeting, and actually having some acting as the designated Scrum Master and/or agile lead as opposed to each of the developers on my team, myself included, filling in those holes as we go along.
+I would personally prefer to adopt more agile practices such as estimation meetings for features, an actual sprint that we try to follow over a period of a week and a half to two weeks, a sprint retrospective meeting, and actually having someone acting as the designated Scrum Master and/or agile lead as opposed to each of the developers on my team, myself included, filling in those holes as we go along.

 - What does it mean to be a good team member in software development?